2sic/dnn-sxc-angular/README.md

+# dnn-sxc-angular has moved
+This was the old dnn-sxc-angular project.

+We have now moved it to [2sxc.ui](https://github.com/2sic/2sxc-ui/tree/develop/projects/dnn-sxc-angular)

 # dnn-sxc-angular - Connecting Angular to DNN and/or 2sxc

 This is a connector for angular 8+ ([git](https://github.com/angular/angular) | [web](https://angular.io/)) for developers using